ignaciotb/bathymetric_slam/README.md

 When you have finished with the survey, move the `.pdc` files with the submaps generated from `~/.ros/` to a new folder and run the framework as explained above.

 ### Generating your own cereal files from real surveys
-Take a look at the [AUVLIB](https://github.com/nilsbore/auvlib) toolbox in order to parse MBES, SSS, navigation, etc data from the most common formats into .cereal files.
+Take a look at the [AUVLIB](https://github.com/nilsbore/auvlib) toolbox in order to parse real MBES, SSS, navigation, etc data from the most common formats into .cereal files.